Sai-Adarsh/facial-stress-using-thermal-image/README.md

 ### How to run:

-Look into and change the respective project path in
+### Look into and change the respective project path in:
 * project\thermalai\predictor\predict.py
 * tutorial-2-image-classifier\predict.py
 * tutorial-2-image-classifier\train.py